silence-mayday/CTF/202004-IntroSecCon-NeverLan-CTF/Look-into-the-past.md

 ```

-From reading the `.bash_history` file, we knew that the decryption password was the concatenation of the 3 passwords we had previously found.
+From reading the `.bash_history` file, we already knew that the decryption password was the concatenation of the 3 passwords we had previously found.
 `$pass1` = `JXrTLzijLb`

 `$pass2` = `KI6VWx09JJ`